Omustardo/softies/README.md

 Another 4 hours.
 Roughly the same experience as the last session.
 I was paying less attention to the process this time compared to prior sessions.
 Lots of entering queries and not paying attention while it wrote out the responses.
 Unsurprisingly it had a lot of difficulty.

 I am continuing to use egui for the UI and Rapier as the physics engine.
-Cursor had suggested trying out Bevy (a game engine) in response to some prompts about improving physics.
+Cursor had suggested trying out Bevy (a game engine) in response to some prompts about adding a camera, since Rapier and egui don't have a concept of a camera.
 I gave it a try and the code worked on Desktop, but try as I might I couldn't get it to display anything in WebAssembly.
 I spent a while trying to get this to work but gave up and went back to egui+Rapier.
 I think I was generally expecting too much from it and giving it low effort descriptions of what I wanted it to do.
 Didn't make much progress.

 I used about 100 Cursor queries.